NorthIsUp/nginx-oauth-on-dotcloud/README.md

 # Nginx-on-dotcloud

-Custom nginx install on dotcloud based on [tengine](https://github.com/alibaba/tengine/)
+Custom nginx install on dotcloud based on nginx, but mainly [openresty](http://openresty.org/)

 ## How to use